djmattyg007/dreg-client/README.rst

 - Complete removal of support for v1 registries
 - A re-work of class names
 - A re-work of the requests integration and registry auth service
+- More higher-level abstractions, to avoid needing to dive into manifest dictionaries

 Alternatives
 ============